sdsc/sdsc-summer-institute-2024/2.5_interactive_computing/README.md

 * **Lecture material:**
    * Presentation Slides: will be made available closer to the session
 * **Source Code/Examples:** N/A
-   * SDSC HPC Training Examples Repo @ [https://github.com:sdsc-hpc-training-org/hpctr-examples.git](https://github.com:sdsc-hpc-training-org/hpctr-examples.git)
+   * SDSC HPC Training Examples Repo @ https://github.com:sdsc-hpc-training-org/hpctr-examples.git
    * Expanse 101 tutorial: https://hpc-training.sdsc.edu/expanse-101/

 [Back to Top](#top)
 <hr>

 ### TASK 1: Clone the repo <a name="task1"></a>
+* Update or clone the HPC-DSI24 Repository @ https://github.com/sdsc/sdsc-summer-institute-2024.git
 * Clone the  SDSC HPC Training Examples Repo @ [https://github.com:sdsc-hpc-training-org/hpctr-examples.git](https://github.com:sdsc-hpc-training-org/hpctr-examples.git)

 [Back to Top](#top)
 <hr>

 ### TASK 2: Hands-on: Interactive Computing on CPU Node <a name="task2"></a>

 #### On the day of the institute:
 Use the __aliased__ command to obtain compute resources:
 * for a CPU compute node use  ```srun-shared```